 Specific information, brochures, itineraries and updated information are provided on the Long Paddock drop-down tab in 'Members Only'.

 Further information can be gained by contacting: Long Paddock Drive Coordinator: Email

-National and State Parks do not allow pets, therefore, pets are not allowed to accompany their parents on Long Paddock Drives and Tagalongs
+National and State Parks do not allow pets, therefore, dogs and cats are not allowed to accompany their parents on Long Paddock Drives and Tagalongs

 An Awesome Sight

 Those attending the 2016 Flinders Ranges and Red Centre Long Paddock Drive experienced rain on the rock